 This seeming discrepancy is resolved if one understands that though salvation is a free gift (Rom.
 6:23; Eph.
 2:8-10), i.e., no one has the price to earn it for himself, one must nevertheless “buy” it in the sense that he must exercise the personal initiative to obtain it by submitting to the divine plan.Make a note to this effect.

 Isaiah then warns of the vanity of pursuing a life which cannot satisfy.Such is the horrible malady of our age — of any age.
 There is, however, a way to “live” (Is.
 55:3) that far transcends anything physical.
 It is the refreshing life “in Christ.”

 It is within this context that the prophet, on behalf of God, announces: “I will make an everlasting covenant with you, even the sure mercies of David.”

 Mark the expression “sure mercies of David.”
 The term “sure” suggests that which is firm, reliable.

 “Mercies” speaks of manifold favors.
 The allusion to “David” reveals that these pledged blessings would come from the lineage of Israel’s great king (cf. 2 Sam.
 7:12ff).
 Make notations concerning these important terms.

 Some apply it to a “millennium,” allegedly to be ushered in at the time of Christ’s return (cf. John Martin, The Bible Knowledge Commentary, 1110-11).
-That view is dead wrong.
-How do we know?

-- There is no biblical evidence of a “millennial reign” of Christ upon the earth.
+First, there simply is no biblical evidence of a “millennial reign” of Christ upon the earth.